In the USA, there’s no federal requirement to grant employees paid time off including any of the 10 federal holidays.

 Whilst this is the most common form of PTO policy, it is declining in use due to the amount of tracking and administration required to keep track of all the different types of PTO that each employee claims.

-You may need to justify your leave with documentation (for example, from a medical professional) to claim paid time off if your organisation uses a more traditional PTO policy.
+You may need to justify your leave with documentation (for example, from a medical professional) to claim paid time off if your organisation uses a more traditional PTO policy to calculate vacation accrual.

 PTO Bank/PTO Plan Policies, which typically lump all PTO into one pool which you can use for any purpose you choose.